Viikas30/Assign_RAG/README.md

 ```
 **What this does:**

--Loads kb.txt
+-    Loads kb.txt

--Splits text into semantic chunks
+-    Splits text into semantic chunks

--Generates embeddings using all-MiniLM-L6-v2
+-    Generates embeddings using all-MiniLM-L6-v2

--Persists embeddings in the db/ directory
+-    Persists embeddings in the db/ directory

 -    Note: This step only needs to be run once, unless the knowledge base changes.

 -5️⃣ Run the Agent
     Once the database is ready, start the agent:

 ```bash
 python main.py
 ```
--You can now interact with the agent via the terminal.
+-    You can now interact with the agent via the terminal.
--Type exit to quit.
+-    Type exit to quit.

 - Architecture Overview
 -High-Level Flow